vzellweg/threejs-hackathon/README.md

 #### What did I learn?

 I started learning about using ray tracing to create interactive objects.
 I learned the process of creating cubemaps from hdri images.
 I started the Shaders chapter of the three.js journey course.
 I'm hoping to learn enough to be able to use shaders that I find online as materials in three.js.

+### Day 5

+#### What did I do?

+Added interactivity to the objects.
+Created a utility script for compressing cubemap png's to jpg's.

+#### Any Trouble?

+Yeah I'm not very familiar with bash scripts (I've always used Python or C for projects that required filesystem operations).
+I had to learn a bit about them in order to write my file conversion script.

+#### What did I learn?

+That greensock is insanely simple to use and we should be using it on all our projects.
+I learned that the built-in Mac utility `sips` can be used in bash scripts to do batch file conversions.
+I learned some basic things about bash scripts.